Richard1688Sun/hotkeys/README.txt

-At the request of Eilo I am making this
+At the request of Elio I am making this

 Hi stranger!
 Are you tired of typing a whole rephases and like to type acronyms?
 Are you concerned for your uncultured friends and worry about them not understanding your texts?